stanford-ppl/pir/README.md

 example command:
 `bin/test -a DotProduct_0 -b Tst -p pirTest`

+*By default bin/test cache succeeded passes.
+To force rerun all passes, add `-r all`*

 which will generates apps in `spatial/gen/Tst_pirTest`.

 While `bin/test` is running. you can monitor the status by run `bin/log <gendir>`, which will show the progress of each pass. you can add `-m field1,field2` to get summary of the apps.
 Useful fields includes VPCU,VPMU,VDAG,VMC, which are number of virual CUs used.
 PCU,PMU,DAG,MC,for number of physical CUs used.